tedtoal/monitor_printf/README.md

 ```
 #include <monitor_printf.h>

-// Uncomment one of the two defines of MONITOR_PORT below.
+// Set this to 1 to enable debug output to the serial monitor.
+// Set this to 0 when releasing code to use without the IDE, USB port, and serial monitor.
+#define USE_MONITOR_PORT 1

+// Define the port to be used by the global instance named "the_serial_monitor".
+#if USE_MONITOR_PORT
-#define MONITOR_PORT &Serial  // Enable printf output to the serial monitor.
+#define MONITOR_PORT &Serial  // Enable printf output to the serial monitor port identified by variable "Serial".
+#else
-// #define MONITOR_PORT NULL  // Disable printf output when using WITHOUT the IDE, USB port, and serial monitor.
+#define MONITOR_PORT NULL     // Disable printf output when using WITHOUT the IDE, USB port, and serial monitor.
+#endif

 void setup() {
   monitor.begin(MONITOR_PORT, 115200);